Can A Government Shutdown Affect My SSDI & SSI Benefits?

 Government Shutdown Ahead Yellow Sign In Front Of American Flag Representing Government Shutdown

 While the news of a government shutdown can be concerning, the threat it poses to your benefits and your ability to receive them is minimal.
-Even more minimal now that the longest shutdown in U.S. history has finally ended.
+This has been proven repeatedly — through the 43-day shutdown ending November 2025, the brief partial shutdown ending February 3, 2026, and the ongoing DHS funding lapse that began on February 14, 2026.

 There is no cause for alarm.
-Your benefits will continue to flow, if this ever happens again, and our team is here to guide you through any questions you have concerning your Social Security disability appeals process.
+Your benefits will continue to flow, and our team is here to guide you through any questions you have concerning your Social Security disability appeals process.

 Government Shutdown & Your Benefits – Key Takeaways